Monday, July 22, 1968

 From the “Anthology 3” liner notes

-To replace this score, a piano introduction played by Paul McCartney was used instead.
-According to “The Complete Beatles Recording Sessions” by Mark Lewisohn, this piano introduction was also recorded on this day:
+Rather than using the orchestral score, a piano introduction performed by Ringo Starr was used on the final version.
+“The Complete Beatles Recording Sessions” by Mark Lewisohn notes that this piano piece was recorded on this day as well:

 This day’s other recording was of a tinkling piano introduction to “Don’t Pass Me By”.
 Four such edit pieces were recorded, the best being the fourth.
 But at 45 seconds it was to be substantially edited down (to just eight seconds) on 11 October when it was joined to the remainder of the song and given new mono and stereo mixes.

-The Beatles had recorded a first version of “Good Nighton June 28 and July 2.
-But this version with a multi-guitar arrangement had been rejected in favor of an orchestral arrangement score by George Martin, to be recorded on this day.
+The Beatles initially recorded a version of “Good Night” on June 28 and July 2.
+However, this version was rejected in favor of an orchestral arrangement by George Martin, which was recorded on that day.

 John and Paul wrote this sad, wistful song for Ringo to sing.
 Mind you the words aren’t all that sad – just a very straightforward “goodnight, sleep tight” theme to them.
 30-piece orchestra was brought in for the backing.
 Including even a harp!
 Also an eight-voice choir of four boys and four girls.